-Are you, or someone you know, a college student in the region and interested in serving your community through local government?
+Are you, or someone you know, a college-aged resident in the region that is interested in serving your community through local government?
 Region Nine Development Commission is inviting applications to serve as a public interest commissioner representing college youth.
 This is an excellent opportunity for college students to participate in local governance, learn political and governmental processes firsthand, and gain skills that can be applied to future careers in the public, private, and non-profit sectors.

 The College Age Public Interest Commissioner seat is a two-year appointment to represent college-aged youth on the Region Nine Development Commission.
 The Commission, a unit of government itself, consists of leaders from local governments across South Central Minnesota and commissioners who represent public interests such as college youth.
 It directs Region Nine staff members who work with and on behalf of local units of government to address economic, social, physical, and governmental concerns of a regional nature.